Geraldton (Year 5)

 PSHE

 PSHE is always taught each term and is often based on discussion tasks.
 Where possible, we try to link PSHE with Philosophy and encourage the children to explain their understanding in detail and answer challenging questions which don’t have a right answer.
-In Terms 3 and 4, we will be exploring the themes of ‘Diverse Britain’ and ‘Be Yourself’.
+In Terms 5 and 6, we will be exploring the themes of ‘Be Yourself’, ‘Aiming High’ and ‘It’s my Body’.

 RE